weleoka/ardeidae_hub/README.md

 ### Config-file
+* sysLogMode: specifies the logging mode:

+	- 0: debug (development) verbose and logfile messages to console.
+	- 1: standard (development) verbose to console, logfile to file.
+	- 2: logfile only messages (production)
+	- 3: No message display or logging (silent mode)

+* sysLogFile: path and file to write log to.
+* sysLogFileType: takes values 'text' or 'JSON'
 * port: specify the port which the http server is listening on.
 * hubCallsign: here you are free to call your server whatever you wish.
 * serverVersion: Do not change this value; it will have unforseen concequences for the clients.
 * hubDomain: The domain where the hub is running (useful for future HUB of HUBs)
+* origins: Only allow server from specified origins or allow all.
 * serverTTL: (miliseconds) how long will a server that does not refresh be called "alive".
 * checkServerTTL: (miliseconds) how frequently does the hub scan serverlist for dead servers. ( should be less than the serverTTL )

 ### Current Features: